Pure Point Diffraction and Mean, Besicovitch and Weyl Almost Periodicity: Dynamical systems

-Suitable dynamical systems provide a convenient (and heavily used) way to deal with diffraction.
+Suitable dynamical systems provide a convenient and most used way to deal with diffraction.
 The necessary background is discussed in this section.
-We follow \cite{BL} to which we refer for further details and background.
+We follow \cite{BL}, to which we refer for further details and background.
+We start by briefly reviewing general results about topological dynamical systems.